By choosing various options and describing the generated text in .htaccess file, you can quickly create .htaccess file.

 Rules with .htaccess file

-- The .htaccess file will work with the current directory and all subfolders of the current directory.
+- .htaccess file works with the current directory and all of its subfolders.